(© Jeffrey S. Bowman, all rights reserved, use by permission only)

 The doctor called: “Judy, we found a lump in your breast.
 I am referring you to see a surgeon who will explain to you your options.”
 Our world, which was going at hyper speed (we were 2 weeks from moving to accept a pastorate), slammed into this major health embankment.
 For the weeks and months that followed we were forced into situations that we had never experienced.
 Judy had surgery, reconstruction, chemotherapy, loss of hair, then 5 more years of taking drugs to prevent the reoccurrence of breast cancer.
 She had countless doctors, interns, med students, and nurses examining her nude body.
 Then other events of life challenged us.
 My father and then her father became seriously ill.
 We had to do what we were not prepared to do – take care of them physically, i.e. their personal hygiene.
 Neither of us had experience with the nudity of our parents.
 We took care of them, we cleaned & washed them, and we saw their bodies in a context that revealed our own inexperience with such nudity.
 It was difficult to say the least and so I set about to examine my beliefs on nudity.

 I was driven to re-examine the Bible to find out what God says regarding nudity.
 I asked myself questions like: Does God have a viewpoint on the naked body?
-Can a Christian look at nude art?
+Can a person of faith look at nude art?
 Can a Christian take an art class and see and draw a live nude model?
 Can a Christian be a nude model for an art class?
 How come doctors seem to be allowed to view a nude body – does a medical degree give them that ability from God?
 Is nudity found in movies right or wrong?
 Movies like “Schindler’s List” have nudity, is this OK?
 How about nudity in the family, at what age does God say a parent should cover up around their child?
 Should they cover up?
 Does God have an opinion on siblings bathing together?
 What about innocent “skinny dipping?”
 On and on the questions flooded my mind.
 I had to discover if God’s Word had any guidelines for me.

 What I discovered was there is such a thing as good nudity.
 An examination of the Bible shows that God created our bodies and that His creation was good.